Tropical Storm Narda (2019): Preparations and impact

 Upon the initiation of advisories on Potential Tropical Cyclone Sixteen-E on September 28, the Government of Mexico issued a tropical storm warning along the southwestern coast of Mexico from Acapulco to Cabo Corrientes.
 These warnings were discontinued at 21:00 UTC on September 29 after Narda had moved inland and weakened.
 However, six hours later, tropical storm warnings were again issued, this time for the northwestern coast of Mexico from San Blas to Topolobampo, while a tropical storm watch was also issued northward to Guaymas.
 The watch was upgraded to a warning at 15:00 UTC on September 30 as Narda approached the coast.
 All warnings were discontinued on October 1 after Narda had once again weakened to a tropical depression.

 Remaining near the coast of western Mexico for three days, Narda produced heavy rainfall that triggered flash flooding and mudslides across much of western Mexico.
 In Oaxaca, two deaths occurred as a result of the storm: a 26-year-old man died after he was dragged by strong river currents in San Pedro Mixtepec, Miahuatlán, and a 17-year-old boy drowned after he was dragged by strong currents along the San Cristóbal River in the community of San Jerónimo Coatlán, Sierra Sur de Oaxaca.
 In the Tecomán Municipality, Colima, a 29-year-old man died after he was dragged away by strong currents while fishing on his boat in the Alcuzahue Lagoon.
 In the municipality of Malinaltepec, Guerrero, a 28-year-old man lost his life after he was trapped under a mudslide while traveling on the Tlapa–Marquelia highway.
 More than 70 homes in the municipality were damaged and 55 families were displaced.
 The storm also damaged 23 roads, forcing their closure, and caused 17 communities to lose power.
 In Jalisco, 834 homes in the municipalities of Villa Purificación, Tomatlán, and Cabo Corrientes were damaged, and schools across the 30 municipalities of Jalisco were closed on September 30.
 The Aquiles Serdán bridge connecting Cabo Corrientes with several communities collapsed due to flooding, and there were two reported fatalities as a result of the storm in Jalisco.
-Damage statewide was estimated to have exceeded 300 million pesos (US$15.2 million).
+Total damage across the country reached 3.21 billion pesos (US$162 million).